 Flesh & Blood at Seattle Art Museum: October 17 – January 26, 2020

 It’s time to get your fix of Baroque beauty and Renaissance raciness.
 Flesh and Blood: Italian Masterpieces from the Capodimonte Museum features works you know and love in the flesh.
 (Well…in the canvas, really.)
 But those decadent and luscious paintings by Titian, Raphael, Gentileschi, Reni and more seem to breathe agelessly.
+November 15 is a date to remember, as that night the museum will host its popular cocktail and dance party, ReMix.
 Read more.

 Seattle Art Events Coming in November and December